 Savings

-We’re almost halfway through the tax year – are you making the most of your allowances?
+We’re more than halfway through the tax year – are you making the most of your allowances?

-Yes, you read that right – we’ve almost reached the halfway point for the 2024/25 tax year.
+Yes, you read that right – we’ve now passed the halfway point for the 2025/26 tax year.
 So now could be the perfect time to check in with your yearly allowances to make sure you’re making the most of the tax benefits at your fingertips.

-Remember, most allowances only last for the year, meaning anything you don’t use over the next six months could be lost once the new tax year starts.
+Remember, most allowances only last for the year, meaning anything you don’t use over the next six months could be lost once the new tax year starts on 6 April 2026.
 So here’s a quick reminder of some of your allowances to help you check on your progress.

 Pension annual allowance

-The pension annual allowance is the total amount that can be paid into a pension plan(s) in a tax year while still getting tax benefits on the payments.
-This includes payments made by you, your employer and any third party.
+The pension annual allowance is the total amount that can be paid in across all your pension plans in a tax year before you may need to pay a tax charge.

-If you’re close to or have already reached your annual allowance this year but you want to pay in some more, you might still have options.
-You may be able to carry over some allowances from previous tax years if you haven’t used them.
-To find out more about how this works read our annual allowance guide.
+If you’re close to or have already reached your annual allowance this year but you want to pay some more into a pension plan, you might still have options.
+You may be able to carry forward some allowances from the previous three tax years if you haven’t used them.
+To find out more about the annual allowance in general, visit MoneyHelper – they also have a guide about carrying forward allowances.

-Keep in mind, once you start accessing the money in a pension plan (anything over your 25% tax-free amount), your allowance may reduce to £10,000.
-This is called the money purchase annual allowance; you can find out more about it and how it’s triggered in our article.
+Keep in mind, once you start taking money from a pension plan (anything over your 25% tax-free amount), your allowance will usually reduce to £10,000.
+This is called the ‘money purchase annual allowance’.
+You can find out more about it and how it’s triggered on MoneyHelper.
+Your allowance might also reduce if you earn more than £200,000.

 Individual Savings Account (ISA) allowances